qrzn23/min/wip/magick/content.md

 Themselves for their own shadow-scheme.

 One star can summon tliem to wake
-To self ; star-sonis serene that gleàm
+To self; star-sonis serene that gleàm
 On life f s calm lake.

 That shall end never that began.